haiwen/seafile-admin-docs/manual/administration/seafile_metrics.md

 # Monitor Seafile with Prometheus
-Seafile provides a standardized interface tailored to expose system operational metrics, enabling seamless integration with Prometheus and Grafana.
+Seafile provides a standardized interface to expose system operational metrics, enabling integration with Prometheus and Grafana.
 This allows administrators to real-time monitor Seafile service status, including (but not limited to)  I/O queue length and background task latency.

 ## Configuration Steps